 Cardboard Scratchers: Budget-Friendly and Cat-Approved

 Corrugated cardboard scratchers are cheap, lightweight, and easy to place where your cat already scratches.
-Theyâre great as a starter option or to sprinkle around your home to âcatchâ scratching in high-risk zones like near the couch (cat-proof furniture guide).
+Theyâre great as a starter option or to sprinkle around your home to âcatchâ scratching in high-risk zones like near the couch.
 Many cats love the sound and the instant âgiveâ of cardboard.

 Felt Cat Scratchers: Soft, Quiet, and Surprisingly Durable